 The refrigerator is installed level at the factory.
 So, if the refrigerator is level, the motor home is level.
 A small bubble-level sight is included in the refrigerator to help you determine refrigerator leveling.

 A motor home can be leveled using several methods including sophisticated electronic-hydraulic systems.
-(See "Coach Leveling Systems" on page 2-11.)
 The most common and inexpensive method, however, is to use wooden blocking under the down-side wheels.

 Blocking

 You will need: